Metropolitan Mark of Berlin and Germany

 Even now, many, many people resist God, resist the Lord Christ and the Holy Spirit.
 But true Christian zeal does not look upon the multitude of those who have power on earth and the power to commit untruth.
 True Christian zeal pays no heed to threats and danger, true Christian zeal is aimed at one thing only: to speak the truth, clear to all who deceive, so that they do not cunningly overcome the simple of heart.
 The blood of the New Martyrs and Confessors of Russia displayed the beauty and power of the Russian Church.
 The patience exhibited in tribulations will shine like the sun.
 The soul approaching perfection can invite even the winds, as we read in the Old Testament: Awake, O north wind; and come, thou south; blow upon my garden, that the spices thereof may flow out (Song of Songs 4:16).

 Divine wisdom knows that the aroma of good works increases many-fold when it is set into motion through tribulation.
 Tribulations awaken the predisposition to podvig inherent in man.
 The good works of many saints remain hidden.
 Without being subject to external trials, they lived their lives in silence, in seclusion, in the desert.
 But the podvig of the New Martyrs became our common legacy, they are the lessons and guidance for our lives.

-(Sermon read by Archbishop Mark on the feast day of the Holy New Martyrs and Confessors of Russia in 2001.)
+(Sermon read by then-Archbishop Mark on the feast day of the Holy New Martyrs and Confessors of Russia in 2001.)